ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 0.0, 1.5, -1.0
 ```

-This is wrong and changing default value in `lift` function doesn't
+This is wrong and changing a default value in `lift` function doesn't
-fix this, because co-domain of `div` function covers whole domain of `Double`.
+fix this, because for each such case we can find a counterexample where
+a correct value is filtered out.
+It is easy to prove that `div` function
+returns numbers from the whole `Double` space.
+In category theory there is
+a name for such functions (morphisms) - epimorphisms.

-`Option` monad comes to the rescue.
+And here an `Option` monad comes to the rescue.

 ## Option monad

-In order to implement an `Option` monad we start with defining a data type
+In order to implement an `Option` monad let's start with defining a data type
 constructor
 ```scala
 trait Option[+A]